bruceravel/demeter/documents/DPG/_sources/data/mc.txt

 Multicolumn transmission data
 -----------------------------

-Using the four-channel ionization chamber described in B. Ravel, et al., *J. Synchrotron Rad.*, **17**, (2010) p.
-380 yields files which contain four independent transmission measurements on a common energy axis.
+Using the four-channel ionization chamber described by B. Ravel, et al., yields files which contain four independent transmission measurements on a common energy axis.
 For each measurement, there is a I\ :sub:`0` and an I\ :sub:`t` column.
 The following script disentangles these columns by constructing the four measurements, plotting the four XANES spectra, and writing out an :demeter:`athena` project file.

+.. bibliography:: ../dpg.bib
+   :filter: author % "Scorzato"
+   :list: bullet

 .. code-block:: perl
+   :linenos:

     #!/usr/bin/perl
     use Demeter; # qw(:plotwith=gnuplot);